zarr-developers/zarr-developers.github.io/components/index.md

 **User API**: Zarr-python's [`zarr.api`](https://zarr.readthedocs.io/en/stable/api/zarr/abc/index.html) module contains functions and classes for interacting with any concrete implementation of the `zarr.abc.Store` interface.
 This allows user applications to use a standard zarr API to read and write from a variety of common storage systems.

+These various components allow for a huge amount of [flexibility](https://zarr.dev/flexibility/).